 Identification of S. typhi contamination in grass-jelly samples is needed to provide protection to consumers and prevent typhoid fever.
-In the two traditional markets of Semarang City (Pasar Pedurungan and Peterongan) that we observed, the process of selling black grass-jelly was placed in an open condition, exposed to dirty market air, dust, and flies attached to grass-jelly.
+In the two traditional markets of Semarang City (Pasar Pedurungan and Peterongan) that we observed, the process of selling black grass-jelly was placed in an open condition, exposed to dirty market air, dust and flies attached to grass-jelly.
 This allows the contamination of microorganisms.

-Grass-jelly samples were taken from Pedurungan Market (A1 and A2), Peterongan Market (B1 and B2), and one of the branded packaging products from minimarket (C1 and

-C2) in Semarang City as a comparison of grass-jelly in factory packaging.
+Grass-jelly samples were taken from Pedurungan Market (A1 and A2), Peterongan Market (B1 and B2) and one of the branded packaging products from minimarket (C1 and C2) in Semarang City as a comparison of grass-jelly in factory packaging.
 This market location was chosen because it is the place most visited by the people to buy grass-jelly.

 There were 2 steps carried out in this study, the molecular identification stage and the validation stage.
 The molecular identification stage was by testing the DNA of S. Typhi in grass-jelly samples using PCR based on the fliC gene.
-The validation stage was a bacterial culture method from grass-jelly samples using selective media and biochemical tests.
+The validation stage was bacteria culture method from grass-jelly samples using selective media and biochemical tests.

 The results of genomic DNA extraction got genomic DNA (gDNA) isolates obtained from suspected Salmonella culture from grass-jelly samples visualized using agarose electrophoresis 1% in 100 volts for 30 minutes.
-The genomic DNA is closest to the good gel because of its large DNA size (Figure 1.
+The genomic DNA is closest to the well gel because of its large DNA size (Figure 1.
 A).
 DNA fragments under the genome bands were might be extrachromosomal DNA such as plasmids.
-DNA fragments that migrate to the bottom of the gel were suspected debris from cell proteins or protease enzymes while the smears formed are likely short pieces of DNA or RNA.
+DNA fragments that migrate to the bottom of the gel were suspected debrish from cell proteins or protease enzymes while the smears formed are likely short pieces of DNA or RNA.

 Figure 1.
-Visualization of genomic DNA (A) and PCR products (B) from isolates culture
+Visualization of genomic DNA (A) and PCR products (B) from isolates cultur.

-Primers that are used have specificity on the sequenced of fliC gene.
-The fliC and fliB genes play a role in the synthesis of flagellin proteins that compose bacterial cell flagella.16 The results of amplification DNA isolates from grass-jelly based on fliC gene primer visualized using agarose electrophoresis 2% showed a single DNA fragment size around 1500 bp (Figure 1.
+The fliC and fliB genes are play a role in the synthesis of flagellin proteins that compose bacterial cell flagella 16.
+The results of amplification DNA isolates from grass-jelly based on fliC gene primer visualized using agarose electrophoresis 2% showed a single DNA fragment size around 1500 bp (Figure 1.
 B).
-This is in correspondence with another research.^{12,13,14}
+This is in correspondence with Lau et al., (2005), Baker et al., (2008), and Darmawati and Prastiyanto, (2014).

-In silico PCR analysis from http://insilico.ehu.eus/15 using sequences from the primer pair, showed the results of amplified the fliC gene with a size of 1521 bp in S. typhi strain (Figure 2).
-The sequence database is derived from the Multiple Drug Resistant (MDS) Salmonella enterica serovar typhi CT18.17 We used in silico PCR to matched the size of the PCR product that resulted in this research with the database reference.
+In silico PCR analysis from http://insilico.ehu.eus/ 15 using sequences from the primer pair, showed the results of amplified the fliC gene with a size of 1521 bp in S. typhi strain (Figure 2.).
+The sequence database is derived from the Multiple Drug Resistant (MDS) Salmonella enterica serovar typhi CT18 (Parkhill et al., 2001) 17.
+We used in silico PCR to matched the size of PCR product resulted in this research with the database reference.